 - 1. Late entries are those received after the closing date of the Trial but prior to the Trial date. - 2.
-Late entry confirmations are optional for Clubs. - 3.
+Late entries receive initial email confirmations when possible. - 3.
 Trials may fill with Late entries.
 If DOS entries are also being accepted, persons with Late entries must show up during the DOS entry open period to confirm their presence.
 Clubs who are accepting both Late and DOS entries may designate a certain time limit for Late Entry arrival and after that time may release that entry to a waiting DOS competitor. - 4.
 If a draw is needed for the DOS entries, that draw will take place at a time designated by the Club at least 30 minutes prior to the start of the Class entered. - 5.
 DOS entries are first-come, first-served during the published time frame for acceptance on the same day of a Trial of any Event, and can only be taken up to the total limit of entries allowed for the Trial.
+There is no guarantee of entry for competitors showing up on the Day of Show.